temporalio/sdk-typescript/packages/meta/README.md

 cd ./example
 ```

-> NOTE: `init` triggers native module compilation which will take a while, npm 7 hides the compilation output so it may appear that the installation is stuck, to see the compilation progress export `NPM_CONFIG_FOREGROUND_SCRIPTS=true`.
-The long wait time will be go away once the SDK [publishes pre-built binaries](https://github.com/temporalio/sdk-node/issues/16).
+> NOTE: `init` triggers native module compilation which might take a while, npm 7 hides the compilation output so it may appear that the installation is stuck, to see the compilation progress export `NPM_CONFIG_FOREGROUND_SCRIPTS=true`.

 #### Build everything